Become an Agent in Arizona

 Arizona is a non-reciprocal state.
-Complete 96 hours of Real Estate Salesperson pre-licensing education at an approved Arizona real estate school.
+Complete 90 hours of Real Estate Salesperson pre-licensing education at an approved Arizona real estate school.
+Please note, six additional hours of a contract writing course is required to apply for your license, but is not required to take the Arizona real estate exam.

 Pass The CE Shop course final exam.

-The course final examination must be proctored at an ADRE approved real estate school, college or university.
+The CE Shop course final examination must be proctored at an ADRE approved real estate school, college or university.
 To learn more about proctoring, Arizona-specific instructions, and to see a list of proctoring locations in Arizona, please see our proctoring information page.

 Obtain required documents.

 Fingerprint Clearance Card - The Fingerprint Clearance Card is issued by the Arizona Department of Public Safety.
 The application packet of information may be obtained from DPS.
 The process for obtaining the Fingerprint Clearance Card may take as long as eight to ten weeks.
 See more information about the Fingerprint Clearance Card here.

 The Department may not issue a license to a person who has been convicted of a felony or convicted of a misdemeanor offense, such as (but not limited to) theft, forgery, extortion, conspiracy to defraud, violence against another person, or crimes of moral turpitude.
 A Fingerprint Clearance Card issued by DPS is required by all applicants at the time of application.